Direct Mail Basics – What All is Usually Included in a Direct Mail Campaign?

 The cost of printing a direct mail piece depends on the paper stock and page count, as well as the type and number of elements per side.
 There are a variety of options for paper stock, including different finishes and coatings.
 While many factors are variable, some things are consistent, including the price of postage and the number of pieces.
 The more components and labor involved in producing a direct mail piece, the higher the overall cost.

 The cost of printing a direct mail piece can vary widely, from 30 cents to $10 or more per piece.
-The cost can be as low as 30 cents per piece, depending on the volume of mails you send out.
+The cost can be as low as 30 cents per piece, depending on the volume of emails you send out.
 There are some ways to save money on printing, though.
 DIY is a great option for a basic direct mail piece.
 Templates can be found online for as little as $10, and you can even do it yourself for cheaper than you think!
 However, if you want to hire someone to design your direct mail piece, hiring a professional is also an option.

 Tracking results of a direct mail campaign

 When tracking the results of a direct mail campaign, you’ll want to look at more than just the response rate and return on investment.
 For example, if you’re an outdoor repair or landscaping business, you can find out if a certain mailer generated significant interest by determining how many people clicked on the URL or took Step 1 after reading the mailer.
 Then you can adjust your mailing schedule based on that information.
-Tracking the results of your direct mail campaign will also allow you to accurately estimate how many phone calls you’ll get during certain periods.
-This way, you can avoid severe understaffing and other problems that can come from underestimating response.
+Tracking the results of your direct mail campaign will also allow you to accurately estimate how many phones calls you’ll get during certain periods.
+This way, you can avoid severe understaffing and other problems that can come from underestimating responses.

 Response rates refer to the percentage of people who responded to a direct mail campaign.
 Direct mail house and prospect lists typically have response rates of around 5%, but the actual rate can vary, especially if your product is complex or expensive.
 To determine your response rate, you need to track every method of contact, including online forms and telephone calls.
-Another useful metric is the conversion rate, or order rate.
+Another useful metric is the conversion rate or order rate.
 If you’re sending a mailing to a large group of people, you can look at how many people bought something based on the response rate.